PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   cleanup, preserving the historical ordered pipeline.
 It restarts after each indexed edge change and performs the former pruning side effect even when no Concat exists, without allocating an index in that no-candidate case.
+- Terminal Transpose/Dequantize sanitation retains two explicit counters and subphases even though a first-subphase match becomes eligible for the second after its indexed reorder.
+This preserves the established stats and phase semantics.
+Operator order changes use `remove_operator()` followed by `insert_operator()` on the same index; public output rename occurs before differential Transpose removal so the Dequantize remains the sole producer.
+  Graphs missing either required operator type still receive historical tensor pruning without paying for an index.
 - Recurrent orphan-step alias repair has one Torch-free semantic owner in `passes/recurrent_alias.py`.
 Candidate discovery occurs before index construction, so graphs without the exact step-name grammar allocate no